W ondering how to add custom code in WordPress?

 WPCode also makes it easy to add tracking codes for Google Analytics, Facebook Pixel, Google Adsense, and more to your website’s header and footer areas.

-With WPCode, you never have to worry about breaking your site.
-That’s because the smart code snippet validation feature will help you prevent common code errors.
+The smart code snippet validation feature helps you prevent common code errors.

 Plus, you can visually manage all of your custom code snippets from one central screen.